Drinking culture: Session drinking

 Session drinking is a chiefly British and Irish term that refers to drinking a significant quantity of beer during a "session" (i.e. a specific period of time).
 A session is generally a social occasion.
 A pub crawl (sometimes called a bar tour, bar crawl or bar-hopping) is the act of visiting multiple pubs or bars in a single session.

 A "session beer", such as a session bitter, is a refreshing beer of low or, at most, moderate alcohol content, such that "you can enjoy a few of them in a drinking session and still have your wits about you."

 Sober curious

-Sober curious is a cultural movement and lifestyle of practicing none or limited alcohol consumption that started spreading in the late 2010s.
+Sober curious is a cultural movement and lifestyle of practicing either no or limited alcohol consumption that began to spread in the late 2010s.
 Being sober curious means exploring sobriety at times to challenge the systematic consumption of alcohol in different situations, mostly during social interaction.
 The goal is to cut back when alcohol is deemed unnecessary, avoid consuming too much alcohol, and/or improve one's health.
 The consumption of non-alcoholic drinks is associated with the sober curious movement.
 It is also called the 'No To Lo" beverages movement.